Coping With Mental Health: Psychotherapy

 - Licensed marriage and family therapists hold at least a master’s degree and are licensed by the state.
 These therapists help people manage and solve problems in their relationships.

 What should you look for in a therapist?

 Therapy often involves being vulnerable.
 You will need to have trust in your therapist.
 Your primary care doctor may be a good person to help you find a therapist.
-Some laws require mental health services to be covered by insurance.
-You may need to reach out to your insurance provider to see which therapist is covered under your plan.
+Some laws require mental health services to be covered by insurance, so you can reach out to your insurance provider to see which therapists are covered under your plan.
 Your job may offer assistance in finding a provider as well.1